vanivamshi/Fog-Computing-Protocol-verification-in-Scyther-/README.md

 # Protocol-verification-in-Scyther
-This folder contains various files containing Scyther programs (formal verification of authentication protocols) written in SPDL.
+This folder contains various files containing Scyther programs (formal verification of authentication protocols) written in SPDL, developoed as a part of my Ph.D. research.
+They are the initial version of the protocols and contain some errors.
+The final version will be updated after the paper acceptance.

 The programs simulate the operation, movement, clustering and load distribution between NB-IoT devices and fog nodes for various device specifications (regular and heavy vehicles), fog servers mounted on base stations (service provider-controlled and private fog servers) and cell range (cells and microcells).
 Details of each of the files are given below.

 1] authentication_cell_microcell - authentication of devices moving between cells and microcells